jaxleyverse/.github/profile/README.md

-## Jaxleyverse: Differentiable neuron simulations on CPU, GPU, or TPU
+## Jaxleyverse: Differentiable neuron simulations

 The `Jaxleyverse` contains code for differentiable neuron simulations in Python.